Cosmospacedog/Programming_Coursework_2023/README.md

 ![App Screenshot](https://imgur.com/Kq63FMI.png)

-After placing Ships and selecting the 'Send Game' Button you willl be redirected  to the main page, where you can play the game.
+After placing Ships and selecting the 'Send Game' Button you will be redirected  to the main page, where you can play the game.

 ![App Screenshot](https://imgur.com/IncxVqK.png)
 ## Manual Ship Configuration